The Number 12

 - A group of “24 times 12” Levities lead in praise music of the temple—that’s 2 x 144 (1 Chronicles 25).

 - Jesus healed two women in association with the number 12 (Mark 5:25-42).
 The first was bleeding for 12 years.
 Then He resurrected a 12-year-old girl.
-The first woman represented the OT temple with a continual flow of sacrificial blood.
-The young girl symbolized the NT church that came to life after a resurrection.
+The first woman represented the Old Testament temple with a continual flow of sacrificial blood.
+The young girl symbolized the New Testament church that came to life after a resurrection.

 - John wrote of “A woman clothed with the sun, with the moon under her feet, and on her head a garland of twelve stars” (Revelation 12:1).
 The stars are a symbol of the inspired leadership of the church (1 Corinthians 11:10).

-- There are 24 elders (2x 12) on thrones around the throne of God – 12 patriarchs of the OT and 12 apostles in the NT- (Revelation 4:4).
+- There are 24 elders (2x 12) on thrones around the throne of God – 12 patriarchs of the Old Testament and 12 apostles in the New Testament- (Revelation 4:4).

 - The apostles will also sit on twelve thrones, judging the twelve tribes of Israel (Matthew 19:28).